Top row (left to right): Yaakov, Shamai, Moshe, Meir

 Bottom row (left to right): Shmuel, Mother Zviya, Father Shimon, Yosef

 Shimon Wigdorwicz was born in Opatow in 1869 and married Zviya (Bainerman).
 They had 6 children: Yosef, Yaacov, Shmuel, Shamai, Moshe and Meir.
-All were murdered or died during the Holocaust, except for Meir.
+All but Meir were murdered or died during the Holocaust.

-Shlomo Wigdorowicz, son of Yosef, was murdered on Apr 28 1942 during the slaughter as mentioned here.
+Yosef had two sons, Shlomo and Pinhas.
+Shlomo was murdered on Apr 28 1942 during the slaughter as mentioned here.

 On 28/4/42, Mr. Vidar witnessed Wagner kill his brother, Mr. Shlomo Vigdorowits, on Sinkivitza Street in Ostrowiec.
 The victim was 18 years old.
 Witness Vidar was an eyewitness to this incident.
 At this time approximately 30 Jews were murdered.
 The witness saw the bodies in the Jewish cemetery, although he did not witness the killings.
 When Wagner & Bruner broke into the witness's house in order to kill his brother, the witness's father was captured and sent to Auschwitz along with a group of Jews.
 Three weeks later the witness's mother received an official notice that the witness's father was declared “dead.”